When is Ghostbusters: Afterlife’s release date? Cast, plot and trailer

 The brand new movie follows mother-of-two Callie, who inherits a property in Oklahoma from the daddy she by no means knew (who seems to be one of many unique Ghostbusters crew…).
 Mckenna Grace performs her science-obsessed daughter Phoebe, whereas Finn Wlfhard performs her petrolhead son.

-“As the family arrives at an old farm, they begin to discover their connection to the original Ghostbusters,” director Jason Reitman, (son of unique Ghostbusters director Ivan Reitman) advised Self-importance Honest.
+“As the family arrives at an old farm, they begin to discover their connection to the original Ghostbusters,” director Jason Reitman, (son of unique Ghostbusters director Ivan Reitman) advised Vainness Truthful.
 “Trevor and Phoebe are about to find out who their grandfather was and whether they’re ready to pick up the proton pack themselves.”

-Ghostbusters three shall be a direct sequel to 1989’s Ghostbusters II and can happen in a special universe to the 2016 all-female reboot.
+Ghostbusters three will likely be a direct sequel to 1989’s Ghostbusters II and can happen in a distinct universe to the 2016 all-female reboot.

 Why does Ghostbusters: Afterlife ignore the Ghostbusters reboot?

-The brand new film isn’t a reboot it picks up the unique story as extra of a ‘legacy movie’ , however the transfer has brought on debate.
+The brand new film isn’t a reboot it picks up the unique story as extra of a ‘legacy movie’ , however the transfer has precipitated debate.

 Ghostbusters reboot star Leslie Jones tweeted: “So insulting.
 Like f*** us.
 We dint count.
 It’s like something trump would do.
-(Trump voice)”Gonna redo ghostbusteeeeers, higher with males, shall be enormous.
+(Trump voice)”Gonna redo ghostbusteeeeers, higher with males, will likely be big.
 These ladies ain’t ghostbusteeeeers” ugh so annoying.
 Such a d*** transfer.
 And I don’t give f*** I’m saying one thing!!”

 Who’s directing Ghostbusters: Afterlife?